afunyun/BatchGrader/README.md

 - **Improve tiktoken handling:**
   Convert the tiktoken dependency check into a config option, or relocate it to the main execution loop.

+- **Support multiple batches/request splitting:**
+  For batch requests >50k tokens, split the files into multiple .jsonl requests and track/handle all requests.

 ---

 ## Setup & Installation